 Estimated Program Costs:

-$7,000 above tuition, room, and board.
+$4,500 above tuition, room, and board.
 Costs include round trip airfare from Cleveland, in-country programming, meals and lodging Personal expenses, passport fees, and independent travel are not included.
-Hiram students living on campus will not be charged Hiram room and board for the duration of this trip.

 - Art Exhibit ‘detour’ Explores Connections Between Artwork – Oct.
 24 to Dec.
 15 The Hiram College Art Department will present the…